 The TERRA total uncertainty estimate was calculated by adding seven error terms in quadrature (i.e., by taking the square root of the sum of squares).
 Four of the seven TERRA error terms were evaluated.
 The wind and measurement error have been previously determined to each be <1%, and the vertical turbulence term has been functionally removed from TERRA analysis (Gordon et al., 2015; Baray et al., 2018).
 The surface extrapolation error was calculated as the maximum percent change amongst the plausible surface extrapolation estimates.
 For example, background extrapolations (Option 1), which assumes no mixing ratio enhancement below the flight path, were not considered for standard estimates when a flight has increasing emissions at the bottom of the screen.
-A description of the calculation of the box-top mixing ratio, air density, and box-top height error terms is given in the Supplementary Information, Section 1.42.
+A description of the calculation of the box-top mixing ratio, air density, and box-top height error terms is given in the Supplementary Information, Section 1.4.

-2.2.21 SciAv Algorithm
+2.2.2 SciAv Algorithm

 Scientific Aviation provided results from the first step of estimating the flux divergence for each lap.
 They applied their algorithm to the flight data and provided output that could be used to address the research objectives.
-Although the algorithm itself is proprietary, the concepts and formulae underpinning the algorithm are described in detail in Conley et al. (2017).
-This Algorithm output included standard emissions estimates and uncertainties using the SciAv preferred settings.
+Although the algorithm

+245 itself is proprietary, the concepts and formulae underpinning the algorithm are described in detail in Conley et al. (2017).
+Algorithm output included standard emissions estimates and uncertainties using the SciAv preferred settings.
 It also included profiles of flux divergence and uncertainty for each lap versus altitude and preferred bin altitude ranges.
-These were used in the second step analysis of binning lap estimates and integration of the flight profiles to test cases such as extrapolation to the surface in MATLAB 2020a.
-The method for applying the second step of the SciAv algorithm was redeveloped and coded in MATLAB 2020a (The MathWorks, Inc., Natick, Massachusetts, United States).
+These were used in the second step analysis of binning lap estimates and integration of the flight profiles to test cases such as extrapolation to the surface in MATLAB 2020a (The MathWorks, Inc., Natick, Massachusetts, United States).
 Figure 3 provides an example profile of the average flux divergence per lap estimate calculated in the first step of the SciAv algorithm.
 A flight is classified as 'fully-capturing' the emission plume when the mean flux divergence of the highest flight laps approaches zero.
 The standard SciAv emissions estimates assume that the flux divergence profile is constant below the lower flight altitude.